 Small updates add up in a big way

-Compared to previous Ecobees, the updates in the Ecobee SmartThermostat might appear incremental.
+Th updates in the Ecobee SmartThermostat are incremental compared with previous Ecobee model updates.
 Lots of things got a little better.
-Added together, these updates make the SmartThermostat a well-rounded upgrade over its predecessors.
+But added together, these updates make the SmartThermostat a well-rounded upgrade.

 The things we love about Ecobee thermostats are still here:

-- Ecobee’s smartphone app is on par with the competition.
-It’s about as enjoyable to use as Nest’s and Sensi’s, and better than Aprilaire and Honeywell
+- Ecobee’s app is on par with the competition.
+It’s about as enjoyable to use as Nest’s and Sensi’s, and better than our experiences with Aprilaire and Honeywell’s apps.

 The thermostat unit is very similar to its predecessor, the Ecobee4.
 Side by side, it is difficult to tell them apart.
 Their backplates are identical so if you have an Ecobee4, you can pop the 4 off and push this one on in its place, no screwdriver or wiring necessary.

 The included SmartSensor has a completely new design that is faster at detecting motion and has a longer range of communication to the parent thermostat.

 If you’re missing a C-wire, the included Power Extender Kit may be able to help.
 This included wiring kit is unique to Ecobee and is not offered by major competitors such as Nest (who suggest trying your installation without the C-wire before seeing if it eventually fails, at which point you’ll have to add one) or Sensi (who offer a touch screen model that requires a C-wire and an LCD screen model that works without one).